 /usr/bin/python /usr/class/cs221/WWW/submit.py foundations ./

-You are allowed to submit an assignment up to ten (10) times in total.
+You are allowed to submit an assignment a maximum of ten (10) times.

 Each submission will replace the previous.